pepijndevos/pepijndevos.github.com/_posts/2014-08-16-costa-rica.markdown

 We found that not all of them worked correctly, or the way we liked them, so we started hacking.
-While he doesn't really understand the flow and structure of the games yet, we where able to chnge the size, speed and some other parameters.
+While he doesn't really understand the flow and structure of the games yet, we where able to change the size, speed and some other parameters.
 We made snake start slow and then get gradually faster.

 When I got tired of looking at this flickering low resolution CRT screen, I continued building the room upstairs.

-In the evening I was showing the wooden mouse I made to Tarsicio, and he said it would e fairly easy to make one out of one piece of solid wood.
+In the evening I was showing the wooden mouse I made to Tarsicio, and he said it would be fairly easy to make one out of one piece of solid wood.
 So if we we can find enough people that would want to buy one, we will be making a few.

+### Day 18

+Today I did canopying.
+The idea is that you take a pulley and race down steel cables over the treetops.
+They start short, low, and slow, but the last one is 1km and reaches 85km/h.

+There is also a huge swing where you basically jump of a 10m high platform.

+Later I set up XBMC on the Raspi for watching DVDs.

+When I was going to bed, I heard a scream from a hostel guest.
+I went looking, and they had found a scorpion in their bed.
+Tarsicio took a cup and put it outside as if it where a boring spider.

+Apparently scorpions aren't dangerous here.
+It just hurts a little more than a bee sting.

+(mom, are you still reading?)

 ### Future